The Bullet cluster at its best: weighing stars, gas and dark matter: Lensing Methodology

-Clearly, the influence of scaling relation on overall cluster mass model is minor, the fit of the model to the data seems to be very similar for both scalings, however it might be important for future detailed studies of galaxy clusters e.g. cluster lensing cosmography \citep{Jullo:2010, D'Aloisio:2011}.
+Clearly, the influence of scaling relation on overall cluster mass model is minor, the fit of the model to the data seems to be very similar for both scalings, however it might be important for future detailed studies of galaxy clusters, for example, cluster lensing cosmography \citep{Jullo:2010, D'Aloisio:2011}.

-However, the rms of the model with explicitly included X-rays gas is better than without gas.
-The different gas mass distribution, derived with two different methods seems not to have a significant effect on the model fitting ($\rm rms_{\rm X1}$=0.158\arcsec vs. $\rm rms_{\rm X2}$=0.162\arcsec).
+However, the RMS of the model with explicitly included X-rays gas is better than without gas.
+The different gas mass distribution, derived with two different methods seems not to have a significant effect on the model fitting ($\rm RSM_{\rm X1}=0.147\arcsec$ vs. $\rm RSM_{\rm X2}=0.149\arcsec$).
 This is most probably due to the flexibility of the DM model.
-Apparently, the influence of gas mass is small enough that the model can compensate it by changing slightly the parameters of DM halos (position, ellipticity and size) without loosing precision of the multiple images position reconstruction.
-Nevertheless, including well measured gas mass is clearly a logical choice and does improve the rms of the model.
-This is especially important in case of the Bullet Cluster where DM and gas are spatially separated.
+Apparently, the influence of gas mass is small enough that the model can compensate it by changing slightly the parameters of DM halos (position, ellipticity and size) without losing precision of the multiple images position reconstruction.
+Nevertheless, including well measured gas mass is clearly a logical choice and does improve the RMS of the model.
+This is especially important in case of the Bullet cluster where DM and gas are spatially separated.

-The evidences reported in Table 4 correctly summarize these observations.
+The Bayesian evidences \citep[see, ][]{Jullo:2007} reported in Table~\ref{modelresults} correctly summarize these observations.
 According to \citet{Jeffreys:1961}, the difference between two models is substantial if $1 < \Delta \ln(E) < 2.5$, strong if $2.5 < \Delta \ln(E) < 5$ and decisive if $\Delta \ln(E) > 5$.
-Following this criteria, there is a strong evidence that model with Xray is better than those without.
+Following this criterion, there is a strong evidence that model with Xray is better than those without.

-In Figure 7 we show the F606W-band image of the Bullet Cluster along with the contours generated from the projected mass map inferred from the best-fit model.
+In Figure~\ref{MassModel} we show the F606W-band image of the Bullet cluster along with the contours generated from the projected mass map inferred from the best-fit model.
 This mass map is found to be in very good agreement with the light distribution.
-We find that the mass distribution of the Bullet Cluster consists of three dark matter clumps, the main clump of the Bullet Cluster is bimodal, which is in agreement with previous models of the Bullet Cluster.
-We find that DM1 and DM2 have high ellipticity and DM1 is comparable in mass to DM2 (see Table 4).
+We find that the mass distribution of the Bullet cluster consists of three dark matter clumps, the main clump of the Bullet cluster is bimodal, which is in agreement with previous models of the Bullet cluster.
+We find that DM1 and DM2 have high ellipticity and DM1 is comparable in mass to DM2 (see Table~\ref{modelresults}).